-“During this pandemic, we all have experienced some form of stress,” says Lindsay Kramer, MFT, lead therapist of the Dual Intensive Outpatient Program at Sharp Mesa Vista Hospital.
+“During this pandemic, we all have experienced some form of stress,” says Lindsay Damoose, a licensed marriage and family therapist at Sharp HealthCare.
 “We have been impacted by the losses of our daily and community infrastructure, our identities as fully functional people, and our certainty about the immediate and remote future.”

 When stress spills over